-To be approved, Proposal 2 (ratification of the appointment of BDO USA, LLP, as our independent registered public accounting firm for the year ending December 31, 2018), Proposal 4 (the adjournment of the 2018 Annual Meeting, if necessary, to solicit additional proxies if there are insufficient votes in favor of the Preferred Stock Authorization) and Proposal 5 (the approval of our 2018 Plan) must receive the affirmative vote from the holders of a majority of those shares present in person or represented by proxy and entitled to vote on that proposal at the 2018 Annual Meeting.
+To be approved, Proposal 2 (ratification of the appointment of BDO USA, LLP, as our independent registered public accounting firm for the year ending December 31, 2018), and Proposal 3 (the approval of our 2018 Plan) must receive the affirmative vote from the holders of a majority of those shares present in person or represented by proxy and entitled to vote on that proposal at the 2018 Annual Meeting.
 Accordingly, abstentions on these proposals will have the same effect as a vote against the proposal.
 Broker non-votes (although none are expected to exist in connection with Proposal 2) will have no effect on these proposals.
 Proposal 2 is an advisory vote, and therefore is not binding on us, the Audit Committee of our Board of Directors (the "Audit Committee") or our Board of Directors.
 If our stockholders fail to ratify the appointment, the Audit Committee will reconsider whether or not to retain that firm.
 Even if the appointment is ratified, the Audit Committee in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of Heat and its stockholders.